What does ADA mean?

 How Do I Fix My Law Firm Website So It Is ADA Compliant?

-After running a scanning tool such as Wave, the next step is to then fix what has been flagged.
+After running a scanning tool, the next step is to then fix what has been flagged.
 This can range from very simple fixes, to more complex solutions.
 The IT business or Agency you work with may have some knowledge of how to apply the corrections.
 If you’re unsure, contact the team at TheeDigital to help.
 We have a deep knowledge-base on how to apply ADA compliance fixes.
 Being ADA compliant can be confusing on the surface, but with the help of agency such as TheeDigital, it’s easy.

 ADA Compliant Website Checklist